Social Structure Theory: How Society Shapes Crime

 Major Branches of Social Structure Theory

-Social structure theory encompasses several related but distinct approaches, including social disorganization theory, strain theory, and cultural deviance theory (Siegel, 2018).
-Each branch provides a unique perspective on how structural factors influence criminal behavior.
+Social structure theory includes several related approaches.
+The three most commonly discussed are social disorganization theory, strain theory, and cultural deviance theory (Siegel, 2018).
+Each explains crime through a different structural pathway.

 Social Disorganization Theory

-- Messner and Rosenfeld’s Institutional Anomie Theory (IAT) (2007) proposes that the American Dream’s overemphasis on monetary success, combined with the weakening of non-economic institutions (like family, education, polity), leads to high crime rates in capitalist societies.
+Messner and Rosenfeld’s Institutional Anomie Theory extended the analysis to American culture and institutions.
+They argued that an intense emphasis on monetary success, combined with the weakening of non-economic institutions such as family, education, and polity, contributes to higher crime rates in capitalist societies (Messner & Rosenfeld, 2007).

 Cultural Deviance Theory